MichelleHovendal/Restaurant-Guide/content/post/Reviews.md

 ### Summary of fake reviews
 It is seen that a lot of fake reviews are detected within reviews giving 1 and 2 stars.
-Actually an decreasing trend is seen, so the better review, the less percentage fake reviews.
-One of the reasons to this might be, is that there are quite few reviews giving 1 star, which might get the algorithm to recognize many of these reviews as fake.
-It might come as a surprise, since you might expected that there would be most fake reviews within reviews giving 1 and 5 stars.
-This at least would explain reviewing competitors bad and yourself good.
+A decreasing trend is seen, so the better review, the less percentage of fake reviews.
+One of the reasons for this might be, is that quite a few reviews are given 1 star, which might get the algorithm to recognize many of these reviews as fake.
+It might come as a surprise since you might expect that there would be most fake reviews within reviews given 1 and 5 stars.
+This at least would explain reviewing competitor's bad and yourself good.

-For the restaurant based on their star, a descreasing trend is also seen, except for resturants with 5 stars, here the percentage fake reviews is increased compared to restaurants with 3.5, 4, and 4.5 stars.
+For the restaurant based on their star, a decreasing trend is also seen, except for restaurants with 5 stars, here the percentage of fake reviews is increased compared to restaurants with 3.5, 4, and 4.5 stars.

-Within type of restaurants, the percentage fake reviews are around 20%.
-Sushi bars have the higest percentage of fake reviews with 30%.
-The lowest percentage fake reviews is within Coffe and tea, which has 16% fake reviews.
+Within types of restaurants, the percentage of fake reviews is around 20%.
+Sushi bars has the highest percentage of fake reviews with 30%.
+The lowest percentage of fake reviews is within Coffee and tea, which has 16% fake reviews.

-Also within type of kitchen most kitchen types has a fake review percentage on about 20%.
-Japanese have the highest percentage on 27%, whereas Indian has the lowest percentage fake reviews on 15%.
+Also within types of kitchen most kitchen types has a fake review percentage of about 20%.
+Japanese have the highest percentage of 27%, whereas Indian has the lowest percentage of fake reviews of 15%.

-Within states, the percentage fake reviews vary some more.
-Most of the states does have about 20% fake reviews, but Colorado does only have 15% fake reviews, whereas Kansas has 48% fake reviews and Kentucky has above 55% fake reviews.
-Though it is important to rembember that
+Within states, the percentage of fake reviews varies some more.
+Most of the states do have about 20% fake reviews, but Colorado does only have 15% fake reviews, whereas Kansas has 48% fake reviews and Kentucky has above 55% fake reviews.
+Though it is important to remember that
-Kantucky and Kansas have quite few reviews, so it doesn't take many fake reviews for the states to get a high percent fake reviews.
+Kentucky and Kansas have quite a few reviews, so it doesn't take many fake reviews for the states to get a high percent of fake reviews.

 ## Words in reviews

 To investigate if there is a difference between fake reviews and real reviews, word clouds are shown below.
 To understand the word cloud, a small description is given.
-The larger the word is, the more is appears in the reviews.
+The larger the word is, the more it appears in the reviews.

 The first word cloud is illustrating the words for all reviews, whereas the second and the third one are respectively real and fake reviews.
 ![Reviews]({{< baseurl >}}/image/wordReviews.png)